Spectroscopy in the 2+1$d$ Thirring Model with $N=1$ Domain Wall Fermions: Introduction

 The rest of the paper is organised as follows.
 In Sec.~\ref{sec:form} we recall the lattice formulation of the Thirring model (\ref{eq:thirring}) with DWF, and define the correlation functions to be calculated in terms of fields $\Psi,\bar\Psi$ defined on a 2+1+1$d$ lattice.
-Since the study of elementary fermion propagators is new, analytic insight is welcome; Sec.~\ref{sec:free} presents results for the free fermion propagator, along with a simple analytic model which to good accuracy reproduces a numerically significant artifact resulting from a branch cut in the exact form (\ref{eq:exact_mom_prop_h}) below.
+Since the study of elementary fermion propagators is new, analytic insight is welcome; in Sec.~\ref{sec:free} we have attempted to collect results for the free fermion propagator which will inform studies in both this and future work, including a simple analytic model which to good accuracy reproduces a numerically significant artifact resulting from a branch cut in the exact form (\ref{eq:exact_mom_prop_h}) below.
 It is demonstrated that finite-$L_s$ artifacts are reduced if instead of $m\bar\psi\psi$ the U($2N$)-equivalent mass term $im\bar\psi\gamma_3\psi$ is used, corroborating earlier studies of the condensate $\langle\bar\psi\psi\rangle$~\cite{Hands:2015qha, Hands:2015dyp,Hands:2016foa}.
 Dependence on the domain wall height $M$ is also studied.
 Sec.~\ref{sec:results} presents spectrum results from numerical simulations on a $16^2\times48\times L_s$ system with varying $m,g$ and the domain wall separations $L_s=64,80$ used in the most recent equation-of-state study~\cite{Hands:2021smr}.
 Our fitting procedure is described in detail; we study 3 distinct spin-0 mesons including both Goldstone and non-Goldstone channels (a non-Goldstone requiring the evaluation of disconnected diagrams is omitted for now) and the fermion quasiparticle.
 In Sec.~\ref{sec:conformal} we turn our attention to the fermion channel with $m$ set to zero.
 First we develop continuum models for the quasiparticle propagator at a QCP, ie.\ with anomalous dimension $\eta_\psi\not=0$, showing that in general a UV regularisation is required.
 We also present an {\em Ansatz} for how the propagator might be modified away from the QCP in the symmetric phase, ie.\ with a finite correlation length $\mu^{-1}$ where $\mu$ is {\em not\/} a pole mass.
 Finally we present numerical results taken at 5 different couplings in the symmetric phase including one very close to the QCP deduced from equation of state studies~\cite{Hands:2021smr}, obtaining an estimate $\eta_\psi\approx3$ at the critical point.
 Sec.~\ref{sec:disco} discusses our results, with some technical details postponed to the \Cref{sec:mats,sec:dw_height_separation,sec:IR}.